Android-for-Python/Android-for-Python-Users/README.md

 None of these options are trivial.
 That is why it said AVOID DISAPPOINTMENT in [the Wheels section above](#wheels).

 If you have a problem run the [debugger](#debugging).

-#### Simple requirements examples

-Some packages have dependencies but no requirements.txt file, the only way to resolve these is with the debugger.
-One example:

-`import requests` needs `requirements = python3,kivy,requests,urllib3,chardet,idna`

-Some Kivy widgets depend on other packages.
-For example:

-`from kivy.uix.videoplayer import VideoPlayer` needs `requirements = python3,kivy,ffpyplayer`

-`from kivy.core.audio import SoundLoader`  needs `requirements = python3,kivy,ffpyplayer,ffpyplayer_codecs` [to play .mp3](https://github.com/Sahil-pixel/kivy-with-mp3-on-android-).

-Some pip3 package names are not the same as the class name.
-For example:

-`from bs4 import BeautifulSoup` needs `requirements = python3,kivy,beautifulsoup4`

-Some recipe names are not the same as the class name.
-For example:

-`import google.protobuf` needs `requirements = python3,kivy,protobuf_cpp`

-#### More complex requirements

-Some imports have more than one of the above cases.
-To determine a package's dependencies look in requirements.txt recursively.
-For example for `pyrebase` start with [requirements.txt](https://github.com/thisbejim/Pyrebase/blob/master/requirements.txt) to see the dependencies, there are six.
-The first is `requests`, this one is easy because its dependencies are listed earlier in this section.
-For the others recur.
-If you miss one it will show up as a `ModuleNotFoundError` at run time.
-It is not hard, just stop whining and do the work.
-For example for `pyrebase` we get:

-`import pyrebase` needs `requirements = python3, kivy, pyrebase, requests, urllib3, chardet, idna, gcloud, oauth2client, requests-toolbelt, protobuf_cpp, python-jwt, pycryptodome, httplib2, pyparsing, pyasn1, pyasn1_modules, rsa, jwcrypto, cryptography, deprecated, wrapt`

-Anybody got any more examples I could add here?

 ### source.include_exts